OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 - **Content personalisation**: You can rewrite existing posts to tailor to specific audiences, or even translate posts to other languages while maintaining the original tone.
 - **General research**: Ask questions, get answers quickly.

 The pipeline itself will differ based on company/agency/industry goals, and the scale of the technical team.
-However, consider the following basic framework for an internal pipeline.
+You can however consider the following basic framework for an internal pipeline.

+*TODO Image of the framework*

-#### Ingest, index and store information
+**Ingest, index and store information**

+The system begins with a proper ingestion layer that takes in information from several sources - third-party news feeds (APIs), social media feeds, and internal documents/databases.
+The pipeline orchestrator can poll these sources or listen to webhooks for new updates.
+Each incoming item can then be normalised into a common format and pre-processed.

+Pre-processing is necessary to clean up unwanted information like HTML tags (if scraping other websites), or remove duplicates/irrelevant items.
+Depending on the scale, ingestion can be implemented using stream processing (e.g. Airflow, AWS Kinesis) or just simple batch jobs.

+After processing and filtering, the data can then be stored in an in-house database/content repository.
+To help with effective RAG, it would also be useful to index the data in a vector database.
+This knowledge index can then be exposed to LLMs using techniques shown in the examples above.

-#### Use the information: Human in-the-loop techniques
+**Use the information: Human in-the-loop techniques**

-#### Guardrails
+When building automation, not enough people consider the main point - it's there to *help* humans.
+The best transformation is achievable if you consistently prioritise *how* the automation works hand-in-hand with humans.

+In the context of LLMs, you should consider their strengths and how powerful they are, but also their downsides.
+Some common downside are hallucination and misunderstanding given tasks.
+The former can be improved using the context-provding techniques we've discussed, and the latter with better prompting.

+It's however still possible for LLMs to get things wrong.
+This is why you should always design with human-in-the-loop in mind.
+For each of the workstream examples, a human should always cross-check and act as a judge of the data produced by an LLM.
+This isn't much different from working with an intern or assistant.

+An editor can review an LLM-generated summary and check what sources were used, and flag any claims.
+Research assistants can provide feedback to LLMs about the accuracy and quality of generated content.
+Instead of just one draft of an article, an LLM can be used to generate 2-3 and they can be rated during team collaborative sessions.

+As a senior employee, you should encourage these techniques instead of looking to replace humans with LLMs blindly.
+Your reward is most likely a more efficient organisation that can hit greater goals than initially planned.

+**Guardrails**

+[^8]

 ### Auto-RAG